-Moreover, some 30 percent of of all incoming solar radiation never makes it to ground level.
+We know, On Earth solar power is greatly reduced by night, cloud cover, atmosphere, and seasonality.
+That means its intermittent.
+The main drawback of solar power.
+Moreover, some 30 percent of all incoming solar radiation never makes it ground level.
 In space its always shining, the tilt of the earth doesn’t prevent the collection of power and there is no atmosphere to reduce the intensity of sun’s rays.
-How it would be, if we can harvest it?
+How it would be if we can harvest it?

 An advanced photovoltaic cell in space can deliver up to 40 times the annual amount of reliable energy that the same cell would generate on the ground.

-Space scientists have roughed out designs for several different kinds of stellar power plants.
+Space scientists have roughed out designs for several different kinds of space-based solar power plants.
 But the basic gist goes like something like this.
 Launch and robotically assemble several hundreds or thousands of identically sized modules in geosynchronous orbit.
-Some look like an orbiting version of a telestial solar farm, with flat photo voltaic arrays stretching for miles.
+Some look like an orbiting version of a telestial solar farm, with flat photovoltaic arrays stretching for miles.

 The electrical current generated by an orbiting array can be sent to earth in one of two forms.
-It could be converted into a broad infrared laser beam or it could came down as a wider cone of microwaves radiation.
-In either case the satellite would focus its transmitter on a large receiving station on the ground and a feedback signal would keep it from staying from its target.
+It could be converted into a broad infrared laser beam or it could come down as a wider cone of microwaves radiation.
+In either case, the satellite would focus its transmitter on a large receiving station on the ground and a feedback signal would keep it from staying from its target.